 Learn how to cook rice that’s perfect every time.
-This is my go-to method for cooking fluffy rice on the stovetop, using the perfect rice-to-water ratio, and it doesn’t get any easier!
+This is my go-to method for cooking fluffy rice on the stovetop, using a simple rice-to-water ratio, and it doesn’t get any easier!
 All you need is a medium saucepan with a tight-fitting lid.

 This post may contain affiliate links.
 Read my disclosure policy.